Answers to Your Questions About Legal Custody

 The most typical enforcement application filed is in circumstances where the payor refuses to comply with a court ordered child support obligation.
 The enforcement application seeks immediate payment of the arrears and other sanctions.
 Another example is found when a parenting time schedule is not followed.
 At the time of the divorce, both spouses are expected to abide by the terms laid out in a divorce Settlement Agreement or Order.

 When one party violates the terms of a divorce regarding alimony, equitable distribution, child support, child custody, or parenting time, for example, the other party may wish to file an enforcement action.
-The experienced Parsippany child custody attorneys at Riordan Family Law are here to assist you in your enforcement application and to protect your interests.
+The experienced Morris County child custody attorneys at Riordan Family Law are here to assist you in your enforcement application and to protect your interests.
 We have found that demanding strict adherence to an Order early in the face of non-compliance will deter the offending party, in many cases, from future violations.

 Many aspects of a divorce Settlement Agreement or Order are subject to post-judgment modification.
 For example, at the time of the divorce, the parenting plans are created with the belief that the needs of the family will be met by the schedule.
 Of course after the divorce, the needs of the children and the family may change.
 When this occurs, a change or modification to the parenting time schedule may be needed.